Salesforce

 Paystub with tips owed and tips paid earnings

-Note: Toast cannot use the same earning code for multiple sets of tips when using the Tips Manager module, so some of the custom earning codes Toast Payroll commonly sees are Credit Card Tips, Cash Tips, Cash Gratuity, and Non-Cash Gratuity.
+Note: Toast cannot use the same earning code for different types of tips when using the Tips Manager module.

 Back to top